Close Navigation

 The shift away from US-based platforms is driven by three structural concerns: jurisdictional exposure under extraterritorial legislation such as the US CLOUD Act, strategic dependency on foreign-controlled infrastructure for critical government operations, and the need to maintain citizen trust in public digital services.

 For unified communications specifically, the stakes are high.
 Ministerial coordination, crisis response, citizen call centres, and inter-agency collaboration all run on these systems.
-Every call, every meeting, every file shared on a platform governed by foreign law is a governance exposure, and no amount of internal policy can patch that gap.
+Every call, every meeting, every file shared on a platform governed by foreign law can be a potential governance exposure, and no amount of internal policy can patch that gap.

 Sovereignty in communications is about who controls the infrastructure that your government runs on.
 France has made the right call.
 But the conversation cannot stop at removing US platforms, it must move to what replaces them.
-And that replacement must be validated, proven, and already operating at institutional scale.
-That is where Wildix stands.
+And that replacement must be proven and already operating at institutional scale.

 Steve Osler